-Pinewood’s Supported Employment program helps individuals find jobs in the open labor market that anyone could have, regardless of disability status.
+Pinewood’s Employment Services program helps individuals find jobs in the open labor market that anyone could have, regardless of disability status.
 Our Employment Specialists work with individuals to identify and explore their vocational interests and to create a person-centered plan for obtaining employment.
 We assist the individual from start to finish throughout the job-seeking phase; from resume building on through the application and interview process.
 Once a job is obtained, we assess the skills needed for the environment and the job and then diligently work with the individual in the environment; teaching and learning the skills identified for the position.
 We spend time with both the employee and employer to be comfortable with any new situations and relationships.
 We meet with supervisors and other staff to assist in comfortable transitions, and work with the employee to seek out natural supports within the employer’s business environment to help them continue their employment.
 We maintain contact with the employer to stay ahead of any job revisions and we provide ongoing training as needed.
 Our Employment Specialists also help individuals understand how benefits such as Social Security and Medicaid are affected by working.
 Most people are able to work and continue to receive some benefits.
 Download our brochure here for more details.

 Pre-Vocational Skill Building